 Why now?
 Because getting electric vehicle infrastructure right the first time is critical.
 The cost of rehabbing buildings and parking infrastructure for EVs is far higher than designing it in from the start.

 Multiple studies have found that the avoided cost associated with requiring new construction to be EV-ready is $2,000 to $5,000 per parking space.
 With Honolulu’s new code, developer will experience avoided costs of between $1.4 million to $3.4 million with EV-readiness in new construction mandates; homeowners and renters will also share the benefits of those avoided costs.

 Honolulu has committed to meeting its energy needs with 100 percent renewable energy by 2045.
 Given that new housing and building infrastructure lasts over 50 years, the time to start setting more ambitious guidelines for new construction was 25 years ago—but 2020 will suffice.
 With rising seas, a worsening hurricane season, struggling coral reefs, and varying supplies of drinking water, the state is already feeling the effects of climate change.

 Residents want action.
 Over 74 percent of O’ahu residents support building codes that include energy efficiency, solar hot water heating, and EV charging, even if they cost more up front but result in lower energy bills, according to a 2019 public opinion poll.

 Thankfully, Hawai‘i is naturally poised with abundant sunshine to make these solutions a no-brainer.
 Plus, passing Bill 25 is a critical step to help Honolulu meet its climate goals.

 Interested in helping Bill 25 over the finish line?
-Express your support to City Council here and show up at City Council when the bill is slated to be heard before the Committee on Zoning, Planning and Housing, which could be as early as January 23.
+Express your support to City Council here and show up at City Council when the bill is slated to be heard, likely on March 18.